EBIvariation/metadata-ws/docs/reference-sequence-import.md

 ```

 ##### Retrieving ASSEMBLY accession
-The Assembly type reference sequence accession is represented in below part of the XML.
+The Assembly type reference sequence accession is represented in the XML as shown below:
 ```
 <ASSEMBLY>
    <STANDARD accession="GCA_000001405.1"/>